05 Nov Waiving the Book of Evidence in a Criminal Case : the importance of a Solicitor’s Legal Advice

 It goes without saying that this option is not always appropriate – more often than not, it isn’t – but it should at least be considered in the right cases.

-The way defence lawyers were paid meant that it wasn’t in the client interest to waive the the book of evidence either as it was more prudent to see the book of evidence and see if a technical or substantive defence revealed itself.
+The way defence lawyers were paid meant that the possibility of waiving the Book of Evidence was not always given due or fair consideration.
+It may also be more prudent in many cases to take the Book of Evidence and see if a suspected flaw is present or if a new technical or substantive defence reveals itself.

 There are certainly cases, though, where proceeding by way of a signed plea is a shrewd and sensible option.
 It is a very good way of dealing with a serious case where a lawyer can confidently advise that the State will be able to prove the case against an Accused.
 This is, of course, provided that the Accused person is in agreement with the advice given and is fully satisfied to sign the guilty plea.
 It is in effect a form of ‘damage limitation’, of helping oneself when the other options are poor, and of maximising any credit or goodwill available from the Courts and Gardai.
 In a bad case, it is my opinion that making an early decision to go all-in and cooperate with the authorities can make the difference between a significant prison sentence and considerably less jail time or even no jail time at all.
 We have had a number of cases where I can confidently say that opting to go forward on signed pleas has been the major driving factor in achieving good results in the face of grave circumstances.